JDanielDBC/RPS-NN/README.md

 Module is available at: https://github.com/jczic/MicroMLP For the UI code from here was used: https://realpython.com/python-rock-paper-scissors/

+The portable package already includes the necessary module

 Feel free to do anything with this code, it's just to have some fun.